FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation

-In this experiment, we propose to investigate how well can the emulators generalise when they are solely trained on historical observations, and no simulated future data\footnote{with the exception of the FaIR parameters which have been calibrated using NorESM2 outputs for future scenarios.}.
+In this experiment, we propose to investigate how well can the emulators generalise when they are solely trained on historical data, and no simulated future data\footnote{with the exception of the FaIR parameters which have been calibrated using NorESM2 outputs for future scenarios.}.
 We train the plain GP and FaIRGP using the \textit{historical} experiment only, and evaluate predictions on all SSP scenarios.
 The results are reported in Table~\ref{table:results-historical-only}.
 We find that FaIRGP outperforms other models in almost every metric, and displays performance similar to FaIR only in mean bias.

-In this context a purely data-driven method struggles to extrapolate because it cannot marry the new previously unseen emission values with the underlying physical model.
+In this context, a purely data-driven method struggles to extrapolate because it cannot marry the new previously unseen emission values with the underlying physical model.
 Figure~\ref{fig:historical-only-experiment} shows that the plain GP posterior immediately reverts to its prior after 2015, therefore providing uninformative temperature projections.
-On the other hand, FaIRGP manages to learn from historical observations to provide a better fit to the SSP over the 2015-2050 period, and slowly reverts back to the prior behavior of FaIR toward the end of the century.
+On the other hand, FaIRGP manages to learn from historical data to provide a better fit to the SSP over the 2015-2050 period, and slowly reverts back to the prior behaviour of FaIR toward the end of the century.

-This demonstrates the importance of having a robust underlying physical model to an emulator, and further suggests that FaIRGP is a well suited candidate for this task, and can provide meaningful temperature projections based only on historical observations.
+This demonstrates the importance of having a robust underlying physical model for an emulator, and further suggests that FaIRGP is a well suited candidate for this task, and can provide meaningful temperature projections based only on historical data.